 Deciding on kitchen plans that suit your space and your needs is imperative.
 If the kitchen layout is designed incorrectly it can make your kitchen much less functional and effective than it could be.
-A design that is thoroughly thought out makes the best use of the storage space and increases the functionality of your space.
+A kitchen design that is thoroughly thought out makes the best use of the storage space and increases the functionality of your space.
 The kitchen plan theory that prevails today is the work triangle.

 Visit our Kitchen Showrooms to see our quality craftsmanship and get a feel for our range of colours, materials and ideas.

 The main functions in a residential kitchen are carried out between the cooktop, the sink and the refrigerator.
 These three points and the imaginary line between them, make up what kitchen experts call the “work triangle”.
 The idea is that when these three elements are in close (but not too close) proximity to one other, the kitchen will run most efficiently.
 Adequate space between these points ensures there is room for preparation and serving, and room to work with others in the kitchen.
 If elements are too close, even one person my find it difficult to work in the area, with little room to set things down and serve meals up.